Communist Party of Great Britain: 1939–1945: Second World War

 With the beginning of the Second World War in 1939, the CPGB initially continued to support the struggle on two fronts (against Chamberlain at home and Nazi fascism abroad).
 Following the Molotov–Ribbentrop nonaggression pact on 23 August between the Soviet Union and Germany, the Comintern changed its position, describing the war as the product of imperialism on both sides, in which the working class had no side to take.
 The CPGB central committee followed the directive, changing to an anti-war stance.
 This change was opposed by Harry Pollitt and J. R. Campbell, the editor of the Daily Worker, and both were relieved of their duties in October 1939.
 Pollitt was replaced by Palme Dutt.
 From 1939 until 1941 the CPGB was very active in supporting strikes and in denouncing the government for its pursuit of the war.

-However, when in 1941 the Soviet Union was invaded by Germany, the CPGB came out in support of the war on the grounds of defense of the Soviet Union against fascism.
+However, on 22 June 1941, when the Soviet Union was invaded by Germany, the CPGB issued a statement calling for support and solidarity with the Soviets.
+The party began supporting the war on the grounds of defence of the Soviet Union against fascism.
 Pollitt was restored to his former position as Party Secretary.
 The party then launched a campaign for a Second Front in order to support the USSR and speed the defeat of the Axis powers.
 In industry, they now opposed strike action and supported the Joint Production Committees, which aimed to increase productivity, and supported the National Government that was led by Winston Churchill (Conservative) and Clement Attlee (Labour).
 At the same time, given the influence of Rajani Palme Dutt in the Party, the issue of Indian independence and the independence of colonies was emphasised.

-In the 1945 general election, the Communist Party received 103,000 votes, and two Communists were elected as members of parliament: Willie Gallacher was returned, and Phil Piratin was newly elected as the MP for Mile End in London's East End.
+In the 1945 general election, the Communist Party received 103,000 votes, and two Communists were elected as members of parliament: Willie Gallacher of West Fife was returned, and Phil Piratin was newly elected as the MP for Mile End in London's East End.
 Harry Pollitt failed by only 972 votes to take the Rhondda East constituency.
 Both Communist MPs, however, lost their seats in the 1950 general election.
 The Party was keen to demonstrate its loyalty to Britain's industrial competitiveness as a stepping point towards socialism.
 At the 19th Congress, Harry Pollitt asked rhetorically, "Why do we need to increase production?"
 He answered: "To pay for what we are compelled to import.
 To retain our independence as a nation."

 The party's membership peaked during 1943, reaching around 60,000.
 Despite boasting some leading intellectuals, especially among the Communist Party Historians Group, the party was still tiny compared to its continental European counterparts.
 The French Communist Party for instance had 800,000 members, and the Italian Communist Party had 1.7 million members, before Benito Mussolini outlawed it in 1926.
 The Party tried, unsuccessfully, to affiliate to the Labour Party in 1935, 1943 and 1946.